lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image::  perferences-thumbnail.png

-The tab :guilabel:`Volume` manages flash drives other partitions on external disks and other external media.
+The tab :guilabel:`Volume` tab manages flash drives, other partitions, external disks, and other external media.
 The :guilabel:`Auto Mount` section is settings for automatically mounting removable media.
 The :guilabel:`Mount mountable volumes automatically on program startup` mounts removable media when you start PCManFM-Qt.
-To automount removable media when you insert them into your computer check the :guilabel:`Mount removable media automatically when they are inserted`.
-To show a menu for removable media when inserted check/uncheck the :guilabel:`Show available options for removable media when they are inserted`.
+To automount removable media when you insert them into your computer check the :guilabel:`Mount removable media automatically when they are inserted` checkbox.
+To show a menu for removable media when inserted check/uncheck the :guilabel:`Show available options for removable media when they are inserted` checkbox.
 To choose when you unmount a  removable volume you can choose to :guilabel:`Close tab containing removable medium` or :guilabel:`Change folder in the tab to home folder`.

 .. image::    prefrencesvolume.png